elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 Now, let's focus on the instructions for building Docker container images which are saved in a text file, named by default **Dockerfile**.

 This is a basic recipe with three statements, one FROM and two RUN statements.

+To follow along on your own, copy the content of the shown `Dockerfile` into a file named `Dockerfile` and save the file on your disk.

 ```sh title="Dockerfile"
 FROM ubuntu:18.04